3 Steps to Optimizing Your Supply Chain Network Design

 There can be many reasons to optimize your supply chain network design: expansion of your business to new markets or countries, launching a new product line, or a change of suppliers.

-Sometimes supply chain networks grow into Rube Goldberg Machines.
+Sometimes supply chain networks grow into complex Rube Goldberg Machines.
 Warehouses, routes, and processes are added.
 The whole system still works, but it’s far from optimal.
 A periodic review of the effectiveness of your supply chain network can increase its efficiency and save companies time and money.

 So how to go about optimizing your supply chain design?